 This can be done on a simple spreadsheet or address book when the networks are simple, or by more automated systems such as contact management software as the networks become more complex and larger.

 Customer (or Contact) Relationship Management (CRM) software provides people with an automated management system to keep track of the relationships, schedules, interactions and helps the user maintain and develop personal and professional relationships.

 This is usually managed by way of keeping track of all emails, calls, and other outgoings and reminding the user to follow-up leads or check-in where necessary.

 Traditionally, this software has been used by sales and marketing departments of larger companies to manage prospects, customers, and external business networks.
 Recently though, people with very different requirements have been adopting them to manage the ever-growing networks.

 Who can benefit from CRM?

 Much of the benefit of standard CRM software to manage contacts goes to the sales departments of large companies are immediately available to start-up founders.
 While the business networks of start-ups are typically small enough for founders to manage manually, they will inevitably grow and become more detailed and complicated.

-Using CRM software allows founders to stay on top of their networks from the very beginning, and to incorporate a reliable contact management system into their company from the very start.
+Utilizing CRM software enables founders to manage their networks effectively right from the beginning and integrate a dependable contact management system into their company right from the start.

 Business students are another demographic that can benefit from CRM software to manage contacts.
 These are people whose entry into the business world is imminent, and it’s important for them to start networking early for the relationships that will carry them through their careers.
 In most master’s programs – even those not associated with businesses – CRM software could be a viable means to maintain academic and personal relationships.